Unknown, however the chemicals used to make plastic have been linked to cancer and numerous other illnesses

 How do I remove microplastics from my tap water?

-How does Clearly Filtered do at Removing Microplastics ?
+How does Clearly Filtered do at Removing Microplastics in tap water?

 Clearly Filtered with